S. D. Vijay Milton

-S. D. Vijay Milton is an Indian cinematographer and director working in Tamil films.
+S. D. Vijay Milton is an Indian cinematographer and film director working in Tamil films.
 He directed the romantic comedy film Azhagai Irukkirai Bayamai Irukkirathu (2006) starring Bharath and Mallika Kapoor.
 He received critical acclaim for his work in Kaadhal (2004), Vazhakku Enn 18/9 (2012), Goli Soda (2014) and Kadugu (2017).

 Career

 Following the success of Goli Soda, Vijay Milton directed a film titled 10 Enradhukulla, a road movie featuring Vikram and Samantha.
 In 2017, He directed Kadugu which is released by Suriya 's 2D Entertainment and won positive reviews from critics.
-He then directed Goli Soda 2 (known as GST) with his own production company Rough Note Production.
-Cinematographer cum Director has started his next venture in 2020, by joining hands with Kannada SuperStar Shiva Rajkumar, marking his maiden directorial in Kannada Film Industry (Sandalwood), with most of the scenes been shot, production is delayed due to Covid-19 pandemic.
-He is now set to Direct a Tamil film starring Vijay Antony.
+He then directed Goli Soda 2 with his own production company Rough Note Production.